Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Introduction

-The contemporary understanding of hydrodynamics indicates that the applicability of hydrodynamics is exclusively determined by the contribution of non-hydrodynamic mode relative to hydrodynamic mode.
-The fluid behavior will break down if the contribution of non-hydrodynamic mode exceeds that of hydrodynamic mode.
-The non-hydrodynamic mode is regulated by the second-order transport coefficient called shear relaxation time, as could be seen from Eq. (\ref{eq:non-hydro_in_limit}).
+The contemporary understanding of hydrodynamics indicates that the applicability of hydrodynamics is determined exclusively by the relative contribution of the non-hydrodynamic mode to the hydrodynamic mode.
+The fluid behavior will break down if the contribution of the non-hydrodynamic mode exceeds that of the hydrodynamic mode.
+The non-hydrodynamic mode is regulated by the second-order transport coefficient called the shear relaxation time, as can be seen from Eq.~(\ref{eq:non-hydro_in_limit}).

-The primary objective of this work is to study the behavior of elliptic flow for the extreme values of shear relaxation time for peripheral collisions in p-Pb collisions at $\mathrm{\sqrt{s_{NN}} = 5.02}$ TeV.
-An increase in deviation of elliptic flow for extreme value of shear relaxation time in peripheral collision would signify a breakdown of hydrodynamic behavior~\citep{Romatschke2017Jan}.
-In the previous study~\citep{MyHydroStudy1}, the onset of hydrodynamization for peripheral Pb-Pb collisions at $\mathrm{\sqrt{s_{NN}} = 2.76}$ TeV and Au-Au collisions at $\mathrm{\sqrt{s_{NN}} = 200}$ GeV was found roughly at $dN/dy \approx 10$.
+The primary objective of this work is to study the behavior of the elliptic flow coefficient for extreme values of the shear relaxation time in peripheral p-Pb collisions at $\mathrm{\sqrt{s_{NN}} = 5.02}$ TeV.
+An increase in the deviation of the elliptic flow for extreme values of the shear relaxation time in peripheral collisions would signify a breakdown of hydrodynamic behavior~\citep{Romatschke2017Jan}.
+In the previous study~\citep{MyHydroStudy1}, the onset of hydrodynamization for peripheral Pb-Pb collisions at $\mathrm{\sqrt{s_{NN}} = 2.76}$ TeV and Au-Au collisions at $\mathrm{\sqrt{s_{NN}} = 200}$ GeV was found to be roughly at $dN/dy \approx 10$.

 The structure of this paper is as follows.
-In Sec. \ref{sec:framework}, a brief description of the models utilized for different collision stages is given.
-The choice of parameter and the benchmarking of the model for available experimental data is explained in Sec.~\ref{sec:parameters}.
-In Sec.~\ref{sec:results}, the results for elliptic flow as a function of $p_\text{T}$ and $dN/dy$ for varying shear relaxation time factor are discussed, followed by summary and conclusion in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:framework}, a brief description of the models utilized for the different collision stages is given.
+The choice of parameters and the benchmarking of the model against the available experimental data are explained in Sec.~\ref{sec:parameters}.
+In Sec.~\ref{sec:results}, the results for the elliptic flow as a function of $p_\text{T}$ and $dN/dy$, for varying values of the shear relaxation time factor, are discussed, followed by a summary and conclusion in Sec.~\ref{sec:conclusion}.